 Panic attacks can be scary and so bad that they get in the way of your daily activities.
 Treatment can help most people have fewer symptoms or even stop the attacks.

 More women than men get panic attacks.

 Experts aren't sure what causes panic attacks and panic disorder.
 But the body has a natural response when you are stressed or in danger.
 It speeds up your heart, makes you breathe faster, and gives you a burst of energy.
 This is called the fight-or-flight response.
 It gets you ready to either cope with or run away from danger.
 A panic attack occurs when this response happens when there is no danger.

-Panic attacks and panic disorder may be caused by an imbalance of brain chemicals or a family history of panic disorder.
+Some people are more sensitive to anxiety and panic than others.
+Panic attacks and panic disorder may be more likely if you have a family history of panic disorder.
 They sometimes happen with no clear cause.